journeadrien/autoscoring_centrioles/README.md

 # autoscoring_centrioles

 ## Project Goal:
-Machine learning based model that takes as input any 3D images from a microscope with DAPI channel for the nuclei and two others channel for the centrioles and gives as output the segmentation of nuclei and their corresponding centrioles.
+Machine learning based model that takes as input any 3D images from a microscope with DAPI channel for the nuclei and two others channels for the centrioles and gives as output the segmentation of nuclei and their corresponding centrioles as well as statistics.

 ## Global Strategy: